NSW Population Health Survey (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 Parent-reported data on fruit and vegetable consumption have been collected for children in NSW since 2007 through the NSW Population Health Survey.
 Although serves of fruit and vegetable are collected on children through the Australian Health Survey, whether they are meeting the recommended daily intake is not routinely reported.

 Prevalence estimates, although differing slightly between surveys because of different sampling frames, participation rates and modes of collection (telephone versus self-completed questionnaires versus face-to-face personal interview) have all been increasing over time for recommended fruit intake and recommended vegetables intake in children.
-In secondary school students and adults, recommended vegetables intake has remained the same.
+In secondary school students and adults, recommended vegetable intake has remained the same.

 Centre for Epidemiology and Evidence, NSW Ministry of Health.
 NSW Adult Population Health Survey.
 Available at: http://www.health.nsw.gov.au/surveys/adult/Pages/default.aspx